PopGenClustering/AlignmentCost/README.md

   * Load the membership matrix.

     Here we use a toy example of an 8x4 membership matrix.
 Each row stands for a individual and each column stands for a cluster.
-The entires of the matrix correspond to the membership coefficients of individuals for each of the clusters.
+The entries of the matrix correspond to the membership coefficients of 8 individuals for each of 4 clusters.
     ```python
     Q = np.array([
     [0.15,0.25,0.59,0.01],